Bagi763/Bagi763/README.md

 Creator of Some Discord Bots and Other Stuff

 The Languages That I Currently Know is: Scratch, Python\
-The Languages That I Curently Learning: HMTL5\
+The Languages That I Curently Learning: HMTL/CSS\
-The Languagues That I Want to Learn; CSS, Javascript, Lua
+The Languagues That I Want to Learn: Javascript, Lua

 See Ya!